spilliams/terrascope/README.md

 ### Example Monorepo

-The main configuration file for the monorepo is `terraboots.hcl`.
+The main configuration file for the monorepo is `terrascope.hcl`.
 This defines where our root configurations live, as well as what scope types our monorepo deals with.

-Each of the roots has its own `terraboots.hcl` which contains configuration details about that root.
+Each of the roots has its own `terrascope.hcl` which contains configuration details about that root.
 This includes what scope types apply to the root, and what dependencies the root might have.